Battle of Jaji: Battle

-The Mujahideen army was estimated from as low as 50 members, to numbering "in the thousands", having drawn recruits from the surrounding area, Osama bin Laden led the defense of the Masada compound, supported by his two key commanders, Abu Ubayda and Abu Hafs.
+The mujahideen army was estimated from as low as fifty members, to numbering "in the thousands", having drawn recruits from the surrounding area, Osama bin Laden led the defense of the Masada compound, supported by his two key commanders, Abu Ubayda and Abu Hafs.
 Abdullah Azzam also participated in the battle, despite his private misgivings about bin Laden's separate Arab military unit.
-Additional individuals involved in the battle were Azzam's son Hutaifa, Abu Khalil who was in charge of keeping up a steady barrage of mortars, Tamim al-Adnani, a figure known as "Abu al-Hasan," tenatively identified as Wael Julaidan, and Enaam Arnaout who identified himself to the Arab press as "Abu Mahmoud, from Syria", who was photographed alongside bin Laden and quoted as saying that the Soviets had dropped napalm, destroying the trees that the Mujahideen had hoped to use for fortifications.
+Additional individuals involved in the battle were Azzam's son Hutaifa, Abu Khalil who was in charge of keeping up a steady barrage of mortars, Tamim al-Adnani, a figure known as "Abu al-Hasan," tenatively identified as Wael Julaidan, and Enaam Arnaout who identified himself to the Arab press as "Abu Mahmoud, from Syria", who was photographed alongside bin Laden and quoted as saying that the Soviets had dropped napalm, destroying the trees that the mujahideen had hoped to use for fortifications.

 Apart from the Arab fighters, there were also a few jihadists from the wider Muslim world who took part in the battle.
 One of them was Mukhlas, an Indonesian who was later indicted in the 2002 Bali bombings.

 In addition to the foreign fighters, Afghan forces from all seven of the resistance parties were part of the larger action.
 Among the Afghan leaders were Jalaluddin Haqqani, Mohammed Anwar, and Abdul Rasul Sayyaf, whose experienced troops were carrying Stinger and Blowpipe missiles that threatened Soviet gunships.

-The Mujahideen al-Masada ("Lion's Den") compound had been constructed by Osama bin Laden, in order to have a training facility that didn't rely on Pakistan.
+The mujahideen al-Masada ("Lion's Den") compound had been constructed by bin Laden, in order to have a training facility that didn't rely on Pakistan.
 After relieving the Soviet garrison, Ali Sher, the Soviets launched an attack against bin Laden's base in Jaji, deploying approximately 200 Soviet Airborne Troops and Spetsnaz forces supported by the Soviet-backed Afghan Army and Afghan tribal militias.

 The Soviets began their attack against the Masada compound with heavy bombardment, using cluster bombs, helicopter gunships, and heavy artillery.
 The attacks involved the use of napalm bombs that caused such devastation that the trees burned even in the pouring rain.
 Witnessing the extensive bombardments and destruction, Azzam began weeping as he fervently prayed for the safety of the fighters.
 The bombardments were carried out daily until June.

 During the battle, Abu Ubayda and Abu Hafs both led raids that encircled the Soviet siege, ambushing them outside the encampment.
 In one particular instance, Abu Ubayda and a group of fighters swiftly maneuvered over the mountains, surpassing the point where the Soviets had landed.
 This strategic move trapped the Soviets from multiple sides, leaving them surrounded.
 As the Soviets tried to advance, they found themselves in a dire situation and reportedly suffered significant losses in the ensuing fighting.
 In a separate raid, Abu Ubayda sustained a gunshot wound to his leg.